 No peanuts are not toxic for cats but if you are feeding peanuts to your cat make sure that they are unshelled and completely plain.

 Now we have come to the end of the road for today.
 Let’s wrap it up.

-With all these talks and advice on peanut butter, you must have inferred, altogether peanut butter and its products are not good for your cat’s health as peanut butter and its products contains carbohydrates, sodium, and potassium which in excess is not good for your cat’s health.
+With all these talks and advice on peanut butter, you must have inferred, altogether peanut butter and its products are not good for your cat’s health as peanut butter and its products contains carbohydrates, sodium, and potassium which in excess are not good for your cat’s health.

 Cats’ digestive system is weaker than dogs considering their small size.
 They are much more prone to get affected first with anything.

 So, avoid peanut products and use another alternative to feed them.
 Now your cat will remain active and healthy so let them fish around fishes.